 Annie Leibovitz knows that her images can only capture a small part of what actually makes up the person she portrays.
 But since she is more interested in what a person does than what they look like anyway, she is very successful at capturing portraits that are just not about appearances.
 She has already succeeded in doing so with some very great women, especially for this series.
 But there is one she has yet to get in front of her lens: Angela Merkel.
 But she does not give up hope that the chancellor will also find the time to be photographed for this exciting project.

-You can find more information about the exhibition and the opening hours HERE in our calendar of events
+You can find more info about the exhibition and opening hours HERE in our event calendar